Sweattowel/AlieSohn-Pottery/README.md

-COMPLETE Add floating button responses, i.e. if add to cart is clicked float +1 next to COMPLETE Limit admin create to prevent overflow of suusers with the same username COMPLETE Add motion framer to increase responsivness in design, at least test to see if you actually want it in the design

-Feedback TODO List:
+COMPLETE Add floating button responses, i.e. if add to cart is clicked float +1 next to COMPLETE Limit admin create to prevent overflow of suusers with the same username COMPLETE Add motion framer to increase responsivness in design, at least test to see if you actually want it in the design UNCOMPLETE Implement the same brochure system but for storeItems to further reduce server load Feedback TODO List:

 COMPLETE Implement Responsive Design: Optimize design for various screen sizes and devices.